Easter Sunday: the mice are asleep but my son’s not

 Wife: Zoom with daughter.

 Wife: Shower.
 Is it wrong to drink a G&T while dressing for dinner or just another banal box ticked in Middle Class Bingo?

 Wife: Thoroughly depressed.
-Crocheting cocked up, too many G&Ts?
-Movie equally grim.
+I cocked up my knitting: too many G&Ts?
+The movie is equally grim.

 Me: ‘Apocalypse Now: Final Cut’ enormously uplifting film.
-This version has a section involving French plantation owners and a sex scene with Martin Sheen, which I have never seen before!
+This version has a sex scene with Martin Sheen, which I have never seen before!
 Only £3.99 on Amazon TV!
 Is it relevant to lock down?
 Absolutely.
-As Kurtz says in the movie we must look horror in the face.
+As Kurtz says we must look horror in the face.
 Isn’t that what we’re doing with Covid-19.
 Head upstairs to play ‘Animal Crossing’ with son.